stanams/CodeHunt/README.md

-# FresherNote
+# CodeHunt

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku] soon

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+CodeHunt is a web application inspired by Product Hunt built using Ruby on Rails and React.js.
+CodeHunt allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

-- [ ] Create an account
+- [ ] Create an account and fill a profile
-- [ ] Log in / Log out
+- [ ] Create/distroy session
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, edit, and delete product
+- [ ] Vote/unvote for product (no downvote)
+- [ ] Comment on a product
+- [ ] View product list
-- [ ] Organize notes within Notebooks
+- [ ] View product page
-- [ ] Tag notes with multiple tags
+- [ ] Follow/be followed by other users
-- [ ] Apply complex styling to notes while editing
+- [ ] Search for products by name/tag

 ## Design Docs
 * [View Wireframes][views]